ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

   Read more about this topic [above](../sharding/querying#projection).
 * **Streaming Map-Reduce results**
   [Streaming](../client-api/session/querying/how-to-stream-query-results#stream-an-index-query)
-  map-reduce results is not supported on a sharded database.
+  map-reduce results is not supported in a Sharded Database.
 * **Using `limit` with `PatchByQueryOperation` or `DeleteByQueryOperation`**
   Attempting to set a `limit` when executing [PatchByQueryOperation](../client-api/operations/patching/set-based#sending-a-patch-request)